venkatpx/dcos-docs/1.9/usage/debugging/stuck-deployment/index.md

 1. If an offer never arrives that matches a service or pod's requirements and constraints, Marathon will not be able to launch the application.

+ **Note:** The required resources must all be available on a single host.

 # Why Your Service or Pod is Stuck

 There are several reasons why your service or pod may fail to deploy.
 Some possibilities include: